Generic name: lacosamide (la-KOE-sa-mide)

 If you develop any unusual or strange thoughts and behavior while receiving lacosamide injection, be sure to discuss it with your doctor.
 Some changes that have occurred in people receiving lacosamide are like those seen in people who drink too much alcohol.
 Other changes might be confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.

-lacosamide may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, drowsiness, sleepiness, or trouble with thinking.
-Make sure you know how you react to lacosamide before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.
+Lacosamide may cause blurred vision, double vision, clumsiness, unsteadiness, dizziness, drowsiness, sleepiness, or trouble with thinking.
+Do not drive or do anything else that could be dangerous until you know how lacosamide affects you.
 If these side effects are especially bothersome, check with your doctor.

-Lacosamide injection may cause serious allergic reactions affecting multiple body organs (eg, liver or kidney).
-Check with your doctor right away if you have the following symptoms: a fever, dark urine, headache, rash, stomach pain, swollen, painful, or tender lymph glands in the neck, armpit, or groin, unusual tiredness, or yellow eyes or skin.
+Lacosamide injection may cause a condition called drug reaction with eosinophilia and systemic symptoms (DRESS), which is a serious allergic reaction affecting multiple body organs (eg, liver or kidney).
+Check with your doctor right away if you have the following symptoms: fever, dark urine, headache, rash, stomach pain, swollen, painful, or tender lymph glands in the neck, armpit, or groin, unusual tiredness, or yellow eyes or skin.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.